Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 By entering a submission into this comparison, you agree to the following:
 - You affirm you have all rights to the videos you submit.
 - You allow MusiMasta to download your video for the purpose of usage in the comparison.
-- You allow the usage of your video, identification info, and benchmark results in the comparison video on YouTube (which will be unmonetized*), in the spreadsheet and graphs which will be publicly available in this Github repo, and in occasional teasers and surveys hosted on Discord, Twitter, Facebook, and other related platforms.
+- You allow the usage of your video, identification info, and benchmark results in the comparison video on YouTube (which will be unmonetized*), in the spreadsheet and graphs which will be publicly available in this Github repo, and in occasional previews and surveys hosted on Discord, Twitter, Facebook, and other related platforms.
 - You allow MusiMasta to include identification info (including but not limited to: name & computer specs) in the video and its description AND this Github repo.

 You acknowledge that: